 As dental implant specialists, it’s always our goal to ensure that every patient walks away with a brand new smile that lasts a lifetime.
 However, not all patients have the bone density required for successful, standard dental implants.

-In cases where we’ve discovered a weakness in a patient’s jawbone, we have the option to resort to a zygomatic implant.
+In cases where we’ve discovered a weakness in a patient’s jawbone, we have the option to resort to zygomatic implants.
 However, the professional question persists of how many implants are necessary for this procedure.

 What is a Zygomatic Implant?